Zayed-2211/DLAlgorithms/README.md

 2. **Autoencoders using Convolutional Neural Networks (CNN)**: This notebook demonstrates how to implement autoencoders using CNNs.
 It provides a comprehensive guide on how to build, train, and evaluate autoencoders.

-## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

-### Prerequisites

-What things you need to install the software and how to install them.